Xtraball/siberian-module-skeleton/README.md

 # Siberian module Skeleton, #JOB

-This module is given as-is, and is intended to be used a start - all-in-one base for creating rich modules.
+This module is given as-is, and is intended to be used as a start / all-in-one base for creating rich modules.

 ##  However this feature is incorporated in all Siberian Editions (From 4.6.2).